 - The CIA’s Secret War in Tibet by Kenneth Conboy

 - Arrested Histories: Tibet, the CIA, and Memories

 of a Forgotten War by Carole McGranahan

-truth has to be spoken.
-A country, a culture, a tribe,
+A country, a culture, a tribe, is being erased.

-routine.
-Immolation in the name of freedom has to end.
+in the name of freedom has to end.
 FREEDOM, the most

-precious state of all for every
+precious state of all for every human being, has

-need to give Tibet autonomy?
-YES!
-Independence is a but a dream but a dream that
+Do they need to give Tibet autonomy?
+Yes.

+Independence is a but a dream, but a dream that